ibm-cloud-docs/pattern-migrate-os-virtualization/service-management-design.md

 -   Integrated with IBM Cloud IAM for user access management.
 -   **IBM Cloud Flow Logs for VPC**

-You can configure IBM Cloud Flow Logs for VPC to gather information about the traffic entering or leaving the OpenShift Virtualization cluster worker nodes.
-Flow logs are stored in an IBM Cloud Object Storage instance and can be used for troubleshooting purposes, adhering to compliance regulations
+You can configure {{site.data.keyword.fl_full}} to gather information about the traffic entering or leaving the OpenShift Virtualization cluster worker nodes.
+Flow logs are stored in an {{site.data.keyword.cos_full_notm}} instance and can be used for troubleshooting purposes, adhering to compliance regulations

 ## OpenShift Declarative Pipelines
 {: #OpenShift-declarative-pipelines}